Korn Ferry is a global test publisher that provides recruitment tests for employers across a range of different sectors.

 2) Practice, practice, practice

-Taking as many mock tests as you can help you to quickly familiarise yourself with the format and style of the questions you'll be asked.
+Taking as many mock tests as you can help you too quickly familiarise yourself with the format and style of the questions you'll be asked.
 While repeating the tests will help you to build confidence, speed, and accuracy.

 3) Think outside the box